Stanford Track and Field Recruiting Standards

 In broad terms:

-Recruiting standards represent the level at which an athlete may become relevant in a recruiting conversation.
+Recruiting standards represent the level at which an athlete may become relevant in Stanford’s recruiting conversation.

 Progression matters — a younger athlete trending upward quickly is often viewed differently from an older athlete with the same marks.